 2. Spoofing controls.
 Fraudsters can fake your email address.
 This is called spoofing.
 There are three domain records (SPF, DKIM and DMARC) that need to be properly configured by your technical support to stop this.

 Having an effective patching regime is critical to your cyber resilience.
-Two huge cyberattacks in 2021 took place when critical security patches were released by suppliers which in turn notified everyone (including criminals) of newly discovered software flaws.
+Security patches are released by suppliers which in turn notify everyone (including criminals) of newly discovered software flaws.

 Staff digital behaviour

 Most successful attacks rely on human error at some stage, which is why staff training combined with proper governance is so important.
 Three key areas to consider are:

 1. Passwords: How disciplined are you?
 Do staff use strong passwords, and do they know how dangerous it is to use work emails and passwords for non-work purposes?
 And do you really know if the rules you set are being enforced?

 2. Information transfer: Are you really in control of the way data is transferred and stored?
 To keep your data secure, avoid transferring information via G-drives, Drop Boxes, and on WeTransfer.

 3. Speed and trust: How quick are staff to trust and press links on their mobile phones?
 Might your staff fall for the criminals’ ever more sophisticated tricks?

 At its worst, cloud can mean loss of control and lack of risk visibility.